Ruth Wilson: Career

 In October 2020, Wilson won the BAFTA Cymru Award for Best Actress for her portrayal of Marisa Coulter in His Dark Materials.
 In November 2020, it was announced that she would be starring as Norwegian diplomat Mona Juul in a filmed version of J. T. Rogers' Tony Award-winning play Oslo.

+In 2024, Wilson starred as the BBC journalist Emily Maitlis in the series A Very Royal Scandal.

+Other activities

+In September 2024, Wilson was named as an ambassador of dementia charity Alzheimer's Research UK.

+Honours

 Wilson was appointed a Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to drama.
-In November 2023, it was announced that she would star as Emily Maitlis in the series A Very Royal Scandal.

-In September 2024, Wilson was named as an Ambassador of dementia charity Alzheimer's Research UK.

 Personal life

 Wilson has been in a long-term relationship with an unnamed American writer.
-Regarding marriage, she has said, "I don't believe in institutions" and "I feel slightly restricted by having to conform to someone else's idea of what a relationship is, or where you should be at this time in your life.
-It feels dogmatic to me."
+In 2023, Wilson stated that, while she does believe in connections and has a strong relationship herself, she doesn't believe in institutions such as marriage.